isomerpages/singapore-customs-cms/_businesses/Importing Goods/import-procedures.md

 Please see the [types of Customs permits and situations where no customs permit is required](/businesses/importing-goods/import-procedures/types-of-import-permits) for more information.

-Taxable companies should also check with the [Inland Revenue Authority of Singapore (IRAS)](http://www.iras.gov.sg/){:target="_blank"}  on the arrangements to account for the GST.
+Taxable companies should also check with the [Inland Revenue Authority of Singapore (IRAS)](http://www.iras.gov.sg/)on the arrangements to account for the GST.

 **Visit links below for more information on Importing requirements:**